caitlinteaguedesign/teloceja-login/README.md

 After further attempts with the custom form, I did achieve successful authentication when the credentials were correct.
 However, if the credentials did not return a user the app produced an unhandled runtime error.
 The CallbackRouteError indicates my code is missing the necessary information to properly handle error routing.
 I later learned from developers over on GitHub that the documentation in [Auth.js for v5 Credentials](https://authjs.dev/getting-started/authentication/credentials) is partially out of date, as the `throw new Error()` is no longer supported/recommended practice, which further thwarted my attempts at debugging.

 In the absence of time, I conceded defeat (for now) and removed my custom sign in form to direct users to the Auth.js provided form instead.
 The design and error handling no longer matches my original vision, but the service is now stable and showing authentication errors, which is far more important.

+### E2E Tests

+I wrote a few basic tests building off the examples provided, mainly navigating to the other pages and confirming the result.
+I did not have time to dig deeper into authentication tests, but did find documentation on strategies with [Playwright](https://playwright.dev/docs/auth) and [Auth.js](https://authjs.dev/guides/testing) to explore later.

 ### Opportunities